micmejia/bible-dump/AMPC/Luke/Luke 14.md

 But they kept silent.
-Then He took hold [of the man] and cured him and [^a]sent him away.
+Then He took hold [of the man] and cured him and sent him away.